Gifted-s/LannisterPay/README.md

 **CurrencyCountry**: Country the transaction currency is applicable in.
 Useful for determining the transaction locale.

 **Customer** An object containing the customer information.
-It has the following fields:
+It has the following fields
     **ID**: Unique id of the customer .
     **EmailAddress**: Email address of the customer.
     **FullName**: Full name of the customer.
     **BearsFee**: Indicates whether or not the customer is set to bear the transaction cost.
 If this is true, the final amount to charge the customer is     Amount + ApplicableFee, if not, the customer is charged the same value as the transaction amount.

 **PaymentEntity** An object representing the payment entity to be charged for the transaction.
-It has the following fields:
+It has the following fields
     **ID**: - Unique id of the entity.
     **Issuer**: - The issuing company / organization for the entity e.g. Banks, Telco Providers / Wallet Service Providers.
     **Brand**: - Applicable only to card-type transactions e.g. MASTERCARD, VISA, AMEX, VERVE e.t.c.